s9770652/pim-memcpy/README.md

 # Transferring Data Between Different Memories

+*Please note that some tests in `task.c` are commented out due to overflows when uncommenting everything.
+Until the issue is fixed, users should compile only parts of the code.*

 ## The Official Way
 The UPMEM documentation focuses on two functions for accesses to the MRAM: `mram_read(from, to, size)` and `mram_write(from, to, size)`.
-They allow to load blocks of data from the MRAM into a designated cache in the WRAM and vice versa.
+They allow to load blocks of data from the MRAM into a designated cache in the WRAM and and the other way around.
 Their usage is encumbered by multiple rules:

 * The transfer size must be at least 8 bytes and at most 2048 bytes.